Actively Recruiting

 - Age 18 years or older

-- Biopsy confirmed colorectal cancer with peritoneal metastasis only
+- Biopsy-proven colorectal cancer with spread to the peritoneal cavity only

 - Primary colorectal cancer may be present or previously removed

-- Prior systemic therapy for colorectal cancer allowed
+- Prior systemic therapy for colorectal cancer is allowed

-- No previous cytoreductive surgery and hyperthermic intraperitoneal chemotherapy (HIPEC)
+- No prior cytoreductive surgery and HIPEC for colorectal cancer

-- Serum creatinine less than or equal to 1.5 times the upper limit of normal (ULN) or creatinine clearance of at least 60 mL/min if creatinine is higher
+- Serum creatinine less than or equal to 1.5 times upper limit of normal or creatinine clearance at least 60 mL/min

 - Patients on anticoagulants or antiplatelet agents allowed if these can be safely held for surgery